From Monday 17 May Libraries will be open for

 Resources and Services

-Programme of weekly activities for all ages -temporarily suspended
+Programme of weekly activities for all ages -sessions to be booked in advance

 Accessible facilities, induction loop